-- 2224 EFRAG welcomes the proposals of the IASB aiming to reduce the accounting mismatches for reinsurance contracts held. - 2325 EFRAG considers that an entity should recognise a gain from the reinsurance contract held when it recognises a loss on initial recognition of an onerous group of underlying insurance contracts or on addition of onerous contracts to that group, to the extent that such reinsurance contract held covers a loss that is also recognised in profit or loss at the same time.
-This would happen when there is a direct association between the loss on the underlying contracts and the net gain on the reinsurance contract held.
-EFRAG observes that the wording in paragraphs B119D, BC80 and BC71 seem to exclude from the scope of this amendment a reinsurance contract that covers the surplus of a fixed percentage of the losses arising from each contract in a group of direct insurance contracts (also called surplus reinsurance contracts). - 2426 EFRAG recommends the IASB clarifies the wording of the Amendments so that it includes the fact pattern described in the paragraph above.
-EFRAG is of the view that the proposed solution by the IASB would have the same effects for these types of reinsurance contracts.
-EFRAG is of the view that the proposed definition of 'proportionate' is too narrow, capturing contracts which are not commonly used in practice and excluding other types of reinsurance that have the same economic substance.
+- 24 EFRAG welcomes the proposals of the IASB aiming to reduce the accounting mismatches for reinsurance contracts held. - 25 EFRAG considers that an entity should recognise a gain from the reinsurance contract held when it recognises a loss on initial recognition of an onerous group of underlying insurance contracts or on addition of onerous contracts to that group, to the extent that such reinsurance contract held covers a loss that is also recognised in profit or loss at the same time.
+This would happen when there is a direct association between the loss on the underlying contracts and the net gain on the reinsurance contract held. - 26 EFRAG is of the view that the proposed definition of 'proportionate' is too narrow, capturing contracts which are not commonly used in practice and excluding other types of reinsurance that have the same economic substance.
 EFRAG considers that a definition should focus on the right to recover from the issuer a contractually defined portion of each claim incurred on individual underlying insurance contracts within a group of contracts.
-EFRAG has been informed by its constituents of a number of examples, listed in Appendix 3 of this comment letter, where they believe that there is proportionate reinsurance. - 2527 EFRAG notes that the definitions of 'proportionate' and 'proportional' have different meanings (which vary by jurisdiction).
-Accordingly, EFRAG recommends that the definitions used in IFRS 17 should be clarified to avoid confusion. - 2628 The EFRAG notes that the IASB has not addressed non-proportionate reinsurance contracts.
+EFRAG has been informed by its constituents of a number of examples, listed in Appendix 3 of this comment letter, where they believe that there is proportionate reinsurance. - 27 EFRAG notes that the definitions of 'proportionate' and 'proportional' have different meanings (which vary by jurisdiction).
+Accordingly, EFRAG recommends that the definitions used in IFRS 17 should be clarified to avoid confusion. - 28 EFRAG notes that the IASB has not addressed non-proportionate reinsurance contracts.
 A peculiarity of such contracts is that there is no one-to-one relationship between the direct underlying contract and the reinsurance contract held, for example because there are many underlying contracts that are covered by a single excess loss reinsurance contract held.
 Addressing non-proportionate reinsurance may therefore require the need to identify a 'link' between the reinsured risk and the underlying contracts.
 EFRAG understands that any accounting mismatch for non-proportionate contracts may, in practice, be reduced due to the impact on the risk adjustment rather than on the CSM.
 This has been confirmed by constituents from the actuarial profession.